Location

 In 2019, the population of Ninh Binh province was around 1 million people, occupying an area of 1,387 km², resulting in a population density of approximately 708.5/km².
 Ninh Binh City and Tam Diep are the two major cities, with populations of around 130,000 and 70,000, respectively.
 The most densely populated district is Kim Son, located on the southern coast, with around 180,000 inhabitants.

 The majority of the population, accounting for 98%, are the Viet Kinh people, who are the predominant ethnic group in Vietnam.
 There are also 23 tribal groups residing in or near Ninh Binh, including the Dao, Hoa, Hmong, Mường, Tày, and Thai people.
-While it is possible to see tribal people in the urban areas, many have adopted a modern lifestyle and may not be readily distinguishable from the general population.
+While you often see tribal people in the urban areas, many have adopted a modern lifestyle and may not be readily distinguishable from the general population.

 Discover Ninh Binh